netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

     kubectl logs citrixingresscontroller

-Also, you can verify whether the configuration is applied on the Citrix ADC by using the following steps.
+Also, you can verify whether the configuration is applied on the Netscaler by using the following steps.

-1. Log on to the Citrix ADC command-line.
+1. Log on to the Netscaler command-line.

-2. Use the following command to verify if the configuration is applied to the Citrix ADC:
+2. Use the following command to verify if the configuration is applied to the Netscaler:

         show run | grep `lb vserver`
         add lb vserver k8s-citrix_default_80_k8s-citrix-svc_default_80_svc HTTP 0.0.0.0 0 -persistenceType NONE -cltTimeout 180